Coffee Culture in Helsinki – the best cafés in the capital

 Moko Market & Café

-Just down the street is the Moko Market & Café, an unusual interior design boutique which also sells nibbles and bites and some pretty decent coffee.
-Founded in 1991, Moko is a family run business which has now expanded to open a second concept store in the considerably more bohemian Kallio district.
+Just down the street from Kaffa Roastery is the Moko Market & Café, an unusual interior design boutique which also sells nibbles and bites and some pretty decent coffee.
+Founded in 1991, Moko is a family run business which has a second concept store in the considerably more bohemian Kallio district.

 Moko Market & Café, Perämiehenkatu 10 and Vilhonvuorenkatu 11